zephyrproject-rtos/trusted-firmware-m/mcuboot/docs/design.md

 A portion of the flash memory can be partitioned into multiple image areas, each contains two image slots: a primary slot and a secondary slot.
-The boot loader will only run an image from the primary slot, so images must be built such that they can run from that fixed location in flash.
+Normally, the boot loader will only run an image from the primary slot, so images must be built such that they can run from that fixed location in flash (the exception to this is the [direct-xip](#direct-xip) and the [ram-load](#ram-load) upgrade mode).
 If the boot loader needs to run the image resident in the secondary slot, it must copy its contents into the primary slot before doing so, either by swapping the two images or by overwriting the contents of the primary slot.
 The bootloader supports either swap- or overwrite-based image upgrades, but must be configured at build time to choose one of these two strategies.

 In addition to the slots of image areas, the boot loader requires a scratch area to allow for reliable image swapping.
 The scratch area must have a size